collapsed-stacks/startups/questions/13440/how-to-promote-a-new-webdesign-company.md

 - tagged: `advertising`
 - score: 0

-<p>When I observe the webdesign market in general, the current promotional techniques used by companies is: giving discount, needs analysis, offering free trial and/or providing free support for X months after all.
-While there's nothing wrong with these techniques, however, non of them can really differentiate a new company. </p>
+When I observe the webdesign market in general, the current promotional techniques used by companies is: giving discount, needs analysis, offering free trial and/or providing free support for X months after all.
+While there's nothing wrong with these techniques, however, non of them can really differentiate a new company.

-<p>What are some new, creative ways to promote a website and be different?</p>
+What are some new, creative ways to promote a website and be different?

 ## No Answers